 Yes

-For non-US citizens/permanent residents.
-May be waived at the Univeristy's discretion for full-time students in a US college or university for which at least two consecutive years or for those from countries in which English is the primary language.
+For non-US citizens/permanent residents, may be waived at the University's discretion for full-time students in a US college or university for at least two consecutive years or for those from countries in which English is the primary language.

 Yes